 Introduction to Arduino Uno

-Arduino Uno is the most popular microcontroller development board used by students, engineers and hobbyists, it is used for learning electronics, programming, and building smart projects.
+Arduino Uno is the most popular microcontroller development board used by students, engineers and hobbyists.
+It is used for learning electronics, programming, and building smart projects.
 This development board uses the Atmrga328p microcontroller.
 This Arduino Uno can be connected to different types of sensors, display drivers, actuators, and relays for building useful innovations.

 History of Arduino